kuzzleio/sdk-csharp/doc/1/getting-started/standalone/index.md

 dotnet add package kuzzlesdk
 ```

-Then inside the `Program.cs` file, we will create a console application that take an argument to either initialize the application, subscribe to notification or create a document.
+Then inside the `Program.cs` file, we will create a console application that takes an argument to either initialize the application, subscribe to notification or create a document.

 <<< ./snippets/Switch.cs

-Then create a `GetSdk` function to instantiate the SDK and connects it to a Kuzzle instance using the WebSocket protocol.
+Then create a `GetSdk` function to instantiate the SDK and connect it to a Kuzzle instance using the WebSocket protocol.

-After, connect the client to your Kuzzle server with the [Kuzzle.ConnectAsync](/sdk/csharp/1/core-classes/kuzzle/connect-async) method.
+Once done, connect the client to your Kuzzle server using the [Kuzzle.ConnectAsync](/sdk/csharp/1/core-classes/kuzzle/connect-async) method.

 <<< ./snippets/Program1.cs:1